Advertisement

 Submit Your Application

-Contact Clay County Housing and Redevelopment Authority directly at (218) 233-8883 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Clay County Housing and Redevelopment Authority portal.
+Applications are free — never pay to apply.

 4